intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 ## First Module (One input, One output, Simple Logic)

-Let say an example of how to create a simple ROHD module.
-The example below shows the simple module created with **one** `input` and `output`.
-Notice that `addInput()` and `addOutput()` is used as mentioned previously to register for input and output ports.
-Another things to note this the Logic of the Module output <= input is included inside the constructor so that build() instruction will pick up the Logic during the execution process.
+Let's take an example of how to create a simple ROHD module.
+The example below shows a simple module created with one `input` and one `output`.
+Notice that `addInput()` and `addOutput()` are used, as mentioned previously, to register input and output ports.
+Another thing to note is that the logic of the module (i.e., output <= input) is included inside the constructor so that the `.build()` instruction will pick up the logic during the execution process.

 ```dart
 import 'package:rohd/rohd.dart';